vsanthanam/JBird/Sources/JBirdCore/JBirdCore.docc/Extensions/Number.md

 ## Overview

-The `Number` enum represents JSON numeric values as defined in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259).
+The `Number` ype represents JSON numeric values as defined in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259).
 It provides a type-safe way to work with both integer and floating-point numbers in JSON documents.

 JSON numbers are represented in base 10 using decimal digits.
 The `Number` enum distinguishes between integer and floating-point representations, allowing you to work with numeric values while maintaining type safety and precision.